Lenti84/VdMot_Controller/assembly_kit/installation.md

 Please proceed according following steps:

-    1. Jumper X20 has to be shorted
+    1. Jumper X20 has to be shorted (simply leave it plugged as it is needed for every further flash update)
     2. Power up VdMot Controller
     3. Open VdMot Controller website and goto "Update"
     4. Click on "Update STM32"